hdc-arizona/roundtrip/README.md

 The focus of Roundtrip is Javascript, but the other files may be useful for structuring your visualization and adding data.
 None but the single Javascript file (inputJSFile) is required.
-The inputJSFile should be your driver code, all other javascript files will merely be sourced (i.e. to access values)
+The inputJSFile should be your driver code, all other Javascript files will merely be sourced (i.e. to access values)

 The input list may also include parameters to be passed to the Javascript file.
 See the [Javascript](#Javascript) section for details.

+HTML and CSS files will automatically be sourced and applied to the current visualization.
+Jupyter's CSS stylings may conflict with our your own (try using !important).

+CSV and JSON files are also sourced and then passed as file names, meaning that one can access the contents by using something like JQuery.

+For example, if one was to pass input.js as input1 (see above) containing the code

+var x = 12;

+Then one could use the following in their driver Javascript code:

+$.getScript(argList\[0\], function(){ use the value 'x'}

+For CSV files the idea is similar:

+(i.e. $.getScript(argList\[0\], function(data){ var valuesFromCSV = data.split(,); someCallBack(valuesFromCSV)})

 #### Javascript

-If you want to load a javascript file then the following should be placed around your code:
+If you want to load a Javascript file then the following should be placed around your code:

 ```
 (function(element) {